 Cygnet Health Care

 Cygnet Health Care is one of the largest independent mental health providers in the United Kingdom.
 Cygnet has developed a wide range of services for individuals with mental health needs, autism and learning disabilities within the UK and has built a reputation for delivering pioneering services and outstanding outcomes for the people in its care.
+Cygnet is proud of genuinely leading in service user involvement and being focused on proven clinical outcomes driven by the extensive therapeutic programmes in all of its hospitals.

 Cygnet is in the process of unveiling its comprehensive Suicide Prevention Strategy, due to launch by the end of 2021.
 Cygnet has heavily invested in staff development, particularly in areas of upskilling staff in early identification of high risk individuals and implementing appropriate management plans.
 Cygnet closely engages with national organisations such as Royal College of Psychiatrists in partnership working and adopting best practices and has a strong expert by experience liaison section which co-produces programmes to identify high risk individuals within services and support them.
 As part of its overall Suicide Prevention Strategy, Cygnet strives to share information with families affected by a suicide of a service user cared for within a Cygnet facility, be open in sharing information and support families and carers in the journey.